arunnats/ssl-tasks/log.md

 sudo chown exam_1:home_audit /home/exam_1
 sudo chmod 750 /home/exam_1

+sudo usermod -aG home_audit examadmin - to add examadmin to the group

 ls -ld /home/exam_1 /home/exam_2 /home/exam_3 to check if its all good

 essentially ive made it so that " " ADD HERE